Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Stella Avura Panarites

 called to the Bar in 1953.
-She was the 1st woman lawyer of Greek heritage to be called to the Bar in Ontario.
+She was the first woman lawyer of Greek heritage to be called to the Bar in Ontario.
 She practiced law in Orillia,

 Midland, Gravenhurst, and North Bay, Ontario.
 She was a member of the Hellenic Canadian Lawyers Association.